Get specialist advice for big decisions in life

 There are up to three different kinds of fees that are required to be paid when entering an aged care facility.

-The first fee that everyone pays is the basic daily fee, this is currently $49.42 per day.
+The first fee that everyone pays is the basic daily fee, which is set at 85% of the single aged pension rate.

 Lastly, depending on your level of income and assets, you may be asked to pay a means tested care fee as well.
-This has a maximum cap of around $25,000 and a lifetime cap of around $62,000.
-This means if the fee is paid for roughly 2.5 years, it will no longer need to be paid.
-It is however indexed, so there could be small annual top ups.
+This has an annual cap of $27,532.59 and a lifetime cap of $66,078.28.

 Centrelink does not count the RAC or RAD as an asset and it is not deemed for income purposes.
 However, the aged care facility will account for it when calculating the costs mentioned above.

-If you are a couple and one member goes into care while the other member stays in the family home.
-The aged care facility does not consider the house as an asset.
+If you are a couple and one member goes into care while the other member stays in the family home, the house is not considered as an asset.

 When is the best time to get financial advice on Aged Care?

 Where possible, having the time and not making rushed decisions is paramount.
-It’s important to understand the process.
-To be able to do some research into the different care facilities and their specific offerings before making your ultimate choice.
+It’s important to understand the process and to be able to do some research into the different care facilities and their specific offerings before making your ultimate choice.

-Affording the time to do this prior to having to make a decision means that you can get insights on the costs and benefits.
-As well as making any necessary asset and income restructures before the transition into a facility.
+Affording the time to do this prior to having to make a decision means that you can make any necessary asset and income restructures before the transition into a facility to ensure the best fee outcome.